denizsafak/HotspotAutoLogin/README.md

 ```

 > [!CAUTION]
-> If you get:
->
-> ```Could not find a Wi-Fi network with SSID: {}.
-If your Wi-Fi is disabled, please enable it.
-Checking again in {} seconds...```
->
-> error, **even with the correct SSID**, it’s likely due to recent Windows updates that restrict third-party apps from accessing Wi-Fi names unless location services are enabled.
+> Recent Windows updates restricts third-party apps from accessing Wi-Fi names unless location services are enabled.
 To fix this, turn on location services in your settings.
 For more details, check the article from 04/02/2024 [Changes to API behavior for Wi-Fi access and location](https://learn.microsoft.com/en-us/windows/win32/nativewifi/wi-fi-access-location-changes).

 > [!NOTE]
 > - The script relies on the assumption that the web portal uses basic authentication.
 If the portal uses a more complex login mechanism, additional adjustments may be necessary.